 - In a medium saucepan, whisk one cup of milk with 5 tablespoons of flour.
 Heat over medium until the mixture begins to sputter, whisking constantly.
 Continue to stir as the mixture thickens.
 You will know it’s done when it reaches the consistency of thick cake batter (This took only a couple of minutes for me, but it can take longer).
 Stir in 1 teaspoon vanilla extract 1 teaspoon almond extract, and a pinch of salt, and set aside to cool completely.

 - In the bowl of a stand mixer fitted with a whisk attachment, or using a hand-held mixer, beat 2 sticks of softened butter (1 cup) with 1¼ cups of granulated sugar until light, fluffy, and white in color, about 3 solid minutes of beating on medium-high speed.
 You want the sugar to be totally incorporated and dissolved into the butter.
+If it's a little gritty, don't worry.
+The sugar will dissolve at the frosting sets.

 - Be sure that the milk/flour mixture has completely cooled, and add it to the butter/sugar mixture.
 Beat all ingredients for about 1 minute on high-speed, scraping down the bowl halfway, until they are smooth and well blended.
 The frosting should be as light and fluffy as whipped cream.